BMorgan1296/nisputer/readme.txt

 1. Querying ECU information using Nissan Consult.
 2. A GUI Touchscreen, displaying the ECU information on a Pimoroni Hyperpixel 4.0 screen.
 Will support error codes.
-3. Retrieving GPS data using a GPS Module - TBD which module
+3. Retrieving GPS data using a GPS Module - SIM7600SA-H
-4. Connecting to the Australian cellular network and transmitting GPS data to a server - TBD which module
+4. Connecting to the Australian cellular network and transmitting GPS data to a server - SIM7600SA-H
 5. A server module which will receive the limited GPS data and provide a web server to show the information securely.
+Hosted on a Raspberry Pi Zero